alberto-cardini/PPM_Photo_Editor/README.md

 the original pixel value with this weighted average.
 This process smooths out the intensity variations between neighboring pixels, making the overall image smoother and less detailed.
 The intensity of the blur can be regulated through the σ value given as a parameter during the constructor call, where σ is the standard deviation, which determines the spread of the Gaussian distribution.
 The higher the value the more intense the blurring.
-Following the result with σ = 0, σ = 3, σ = 7 and σ = 14. (images will come)
+Following the result with σ = 0, σ = 3, σ = 7 and σ = 14.

 <p align="center" >
     <img alt = "Sunflower Blur 0" width = "190" src="assets/BlurSigma0.png">